intelowlproject/docs/docs/IntelOwl/contribute.md

 ```python3
 {"query_status": "no_results"}
 ```
-meaning that we can provide use the following code to consider only _real_ results:
+meaning that we can use the following code to consider only _real_ results:
 ```python3
 def _do_create_data_model(self) -> bool:
   return (